 Nairobi National Park

-Welcome to Nairobi National Park "The World's only Wildlife Capital" , located just 7 kilometers from the city center.
+Welcome to Nairobi National Park "The World's only Wildlife Capital", located just 7 kilometres from the city centre.
 It is the only protected area in the world with such a huge variety of animals and birds close to a capital city.
-Travelers landing at the Nairobi airport can literally see the park and potential wildlife as the flyover and land at the airport.
-There is nowhere else in the world where such a collection of wilderness and wildlife sits so adjacently to a major city.
+Travellers landing at the Nairobi airport can see the park and potential wildlife as they fly over and land at the airport.
+There is nowhere else in the world where such a collection of wilderness and wildlife sits so adjacent to a major city.
 Welcome to Kenya’s most accessible yet incongruous safari experience.
-Set on the city’s southern outskirts, Nairobi National Park (at 117 sq km, one of Africa’s smallest) has abundant wildlife that can, in places, be viewed against a backdrop of city skyscrapers and planes coming in to land – it's one of the only national parks on earth in a capital city.
+Set on the city’s southern outskirts, Nairobi National Park (at 117 sq km, one of Africa’s smallest) has abundant wildlife that can, in places, be viewed against a backdrop of city skyscrapers and planes coming into land – it's one of the only national parks on earth in a capital city.
 Remarkably, the animals seem utterly unperturbed by it all.
 Attractions at Nairobi National Park The park is home to the world's densest concentration of black rhinos (more than 50).
 The park’s wetland areas sustain approximately 400 bird species, which is more than in the whole of the UK.
-A great game viewing experience awaits wildlife lovers against the city backdrop.
-Common animal species include – Giraffe, leopard, zebra, buffalo, antelope, lion, black and white rhino, hippo, and crocodile.
-The park is a thriving rhino sanctuary and is one of Kenya’s most successful rhino sanctuaries.
-The park’s exceptional birdlife records a remarkable over 400 species whose numbers tend to swell up between March and May when a host of European migrants make the park their home.
-Picnic and event sites that include Impala observation point, Ivory burning site, Kingfisher picnic site, the club house and Mokoyiet picnic site offer perfect grounds for weddings, bush dinners, team building, corporate events and picnic outings. read more read less
+For wildlife enthusiasts, an extraordinary game-viewing experience awaits, perfectly framed by the bustling city skyline.
+This vibrant ecosystem is home to a variety of captivating animal species, including the graceful giraffe, elusive leopard, striking zebra, powerful buffalo, agile antelope, regal African lion, and both black and white rhinos, alongside majestic hippos and stealthy crocodiles.
+Notably, the park stands out as a thriving rhino sanctuary, celebrated as one of Kenya’s most successful efforts in rhino conservation.
+Adding to the park's allure is its remarkable birdlife, which boasts a staggering array of over 400 species.
+The avian population swells significantly between March and May, as a multitude of European migratory birds arrives to grace the park with their presence, transforming it into a vibrant hub of colour and song.
+This enchanting blend of wildlife and urban scenery makes for an unforgettable experience for nature lovers and adventure seekers alike.
+Picnic and event sites that include Impala observation point, Ivory burning site, Kingfisher picnic site, the clubhouse and Mokoyiet picnic site offer perfect grounds for weddings, bush dinners, team building, corporate events and picnic outings. read more read less

 View Details